 5. Local Rents

-Another important consideration for buying your first investment property in Cincinnati, Dayton, Columbus, and Cleveland is local rents (if you intend to rent it).
+Another important consideration for buying your first investment property in Cincinnati and Dayton is local rents (if you intend to rent it).
 You need to know what the average rent is in the area for comparable properties to determine whether rent will cover mortgage payments and other expense with enough left over to justify the investment.

 You also need to consider the longer-term outlook.
 Potential rent may be sufficient right now, but what if the neighborhood is on the decline or property taxes are likely to increase significantly?
 So take the time to consider what the area – and rents – will be like five years from now.

-Investing in real estate can definitely be a solid long-term earning investment – if you know what to look for when buying your first investment property in Cincinnati, Dayton, Columbus, and Cleveland.
+Investing in real estate can definitely be a solid long-term earning investment – if you know what to look for when buying your first investment property in Cincinnati and Dayton.
 We would welcome the opportunity to help you achieve your real estate investing goals.